 With that in mind, we are going to explore the things that what are nurse practitioners not allowed to do and what they cannot do when compared with a doctor.

 For non-specific types of medical ailments, you will often see a nurse practitioner rather than your regular physician, and there is a good reason for this.

-These specialist nurses are much more deeply trained than a regular nurse and have the power to many of the same tasks as a doctor.
+These specialist nurses are much more deeply trained than a regular nurse and have the power to do many of the same tasks as a doctor.

 A good example of this is that when you visit a nurse practitioner, he or she will be able to diagnose your condition and prescribe you any medication that you may need to cure or ease this condition.

 Nurse practitioners are able to treat patients for a range of common conditions which may include, but are not limited to, any of the following: